-'My Roof Is Gone': Hurricane Maria Slams Domenica, Heads For Puerto Rico
+'My Roof Is Gone': Hurricane Maria Slams Dominica, Heads For Puerto Rico

-Hurricane Maria is barreling towards the U.S. Virgin Islands and Puerto Rico as an "extremely dangerous" Category 5 hurricane, and is forecast to approach the islands tonight and tomorrow.
+Hurricane Maria is barreling towards the U.S. Virgin Islands and Puerto Rico as a "potentially catastrophic" Category 5 hurricane, and is forecast to approach the islands tonight and tomorrow.
 It has already caused reports of "widespread devastation" on the island of Dominica.

 In a series of posts on Facebook, Roosevelt Skerrit, the prime minister of Dominica, described the devastation to his own home.